social-media-ethics-automation/book/book_contents/ch04_data/02_data_simplification.md

 ## What we lose in simplifying

 As you can see in the apple example, any time we turn something into data, we are making a simplification.[^symbolic_data_not_simplified] If we are counting the number of something, like apples, we are deciding that each one is equivalent.
 If we are writing down what someone said, we are losing their tone of voice, accent, etc. If we are taking a photograph, it is only from one perspective, etc.
 - Different simplifications are useful for different tasks.
-Any given simplification will be helpful for some task and be unhelpful for others.
+Any given simplification will be helpful for some tasks and be unhelpful for others.
   - See also, this saying in statistics: [All models are wrong, but some are useful](https://en.wikipedia.org/wiki/All_models_are_wrong)

-[^symbolic_data_not_simplified]:There is one exception where you can have data that isn't a simplification, and that is if the data source is symbolic (e.g., numbers) and you are applying unambiguous rules (e.g., math).
+[^symbolic_data_not_simplified]: There is one exception where you can have data that isn't a simplification, and that is if the data source is symbolic (e.g., numbers) and you are applying unambiguous rules (e.g., math).
 Since it starts out as a symbol, it doesn't need to be simplified to be represented with symbols.
-For example, data that can be made without simplification include: <ul><li>A list of the first 10 prime numbers.</li> <li>The number of times the letter 'a' (capital or lower case) appears in this sentence.</li>
+For example, data that can be made without simplification include: <ul><li>A list of the first 10 prime numbers.</li> <li>The number of times the letter 'a' (capital or lowercase) appears in this sentence.</li>

 ## More examples of simplifications